Keep Your Mac Awake for Time Machine Backups

 Note

-Apple's Power Nap feature lets Time Machine back up during sleep, but only for network-attached storage (NAS).
-If you're backing up to a USB drive, Power Nap won't help.
+Power Nap lets Time Machine back up during sleep, but only to network-attached storage.
+USB drives?
+No luck.

 The external disk condition

 Shake It On has a condition called "Only Shake If external disk connected."
-This is basically built for the Time Machine use case.
-Here's how it works: when you plug in your backup drive, Shake It On detects the external disk and starts keeping your Mac awake.
-When you unplug the drive (because the backup is done or you're taking your laptop somewhere), shaking stops automatically and your Mac goes back to sleeping normally.
+Basically built for this.
+Plug in your backup drive, Shake It On detects it and starts keeping your Mac awake.
+Unplug the drive when you're done, shaking stops and your Mac goes back to sleeping normally.

-You don't have to toggle anything.
-You don't have to remember to turn Shake It On on before a backup or off after.
-The presence of the external drive is the signal.
+No toggling anything.
+No remembering to turn it on before a backup or off after.
+The drive is the trigger.
 Plug in, stay awake.
 Unplug, sleep normally.

-This works with any external drive, not just Time Machine volumes.
-If you're copying a large folder to an external SSD or cloning a drive with Carbon Copy Cloner, the same condition applies.
+Works with any external drive, not just Time Machine volumes.
+Cloning with Carbon Copy Cloner, copying a big folder to an external SSD, same thing.

 Recommended setup for backups

-1. Enable "Only Shake If external disk connected."
-This is the core condition.
+1. "Only Shake If external disk connected."
+The core piece.
 Shaking only happens when a drive is plugged in.

-2. Enable "Paused When on battery."
-Large backups use a lot of disk I/O, which drains battery fast.
+2. "Paused When on battery."
+Big backups hammer the disk and drain battery fast.
 If you're backing up, you should be plugged in.
-This condition makes sure your MacBook doesn't drain itself keeping awake for a backup on battery power.

-3. Enable "Allow display to sleep."
-The display doesn't need to be on for a backup to run.
-Let the screen turn off while the system stays awake and Time Machine keeps copying.
+3. "Allow display to sleep."
+Screen doesn't need to be on for a backup.
+Let it turn off while the system stays awake and Time Machine keeps copying.

-4. Set "Launch at login."
-You want this running automatically so you never have to think about it.
-Plug in the drive, the backup runs, the Mac stays awake.
+4. "Launch at login."
+So you never have to think about it.
+Plug in drive, backup runs, Mac stays awake.
 That's it.

 Tip